MuhammadAsimKundi/MovieApp-Flutter/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
-Developed by M. Asim Kundi
+Developed by Muhammad Asim Kundi